 Tramadol is an opioid analgesic prescribed to help manage pain.
-It is available in various generic formulations in addition to being marketed under several brand names, including Ultram.
+It is available in various generic formulations, in addition to being marketed under several brand names, including Ultram.

 Though tramadol is in the same family of drugs as medications like oxycodone and hydrocodone, it works in a somewhat unusual way compared to more standard opioid painkillers.2 Like other opioid analgesics, tramadol changes how the body responds to pain through its interaction with opioid receptors.
-Opioid receptor activation is also associated with increased dopamine activity, which can reinforce repeated use of tramadol.4
+Opioid receptor activation is also associated with increased dopamine activity, which can reinforce the repeated use of tramadol.4

 Tramadol was not initially considered a controlled substance when it was approved by the Food & Drug Administration (FDA) in 1995.
-In 2014, after years of reports of people diverting tramadol for illicit misuse, tramadol was revised to be a Schedule IV controlled substance—meaning that it has a recognized potential for abuse and dependence.2
+In 2014, after years of reports of people diverting the drug for illicit misuse, tramadol was revised to be a Schedule IV controlled substance—meaning that it has a recognized potential for abuse and dependence.2

 Is Tramadol Addictive?

 Use of tramadol—like all opioid analgesics—presents a high risk of misuse and addiction.
 While it is considered to have a lower potential for dependence than opioids like morphine, tramadol dependence can still occur, particularly if it is used for long periods of time.3